How to shoot clay pigeons: A comprehensive guide

 Anticipation: Anticipating the shot can result in poor follow-through and accuracy.
 Focus on keeping your eyes on the target, and don’t rush the shot.
 Develop a smooth trigger pull to minimize anticipation.

-Inconsistent Aiming: Inconsistent aiming can be frustrating.
+Inconsistent aiming: Inconsistent aiming can be frustrating.
 Ensure your shotgun fits you correctly to improve your sight picture.
 Consistent practice and familiarization with your shotgun will also help you acquire a more consistent sight picture.

 Encouragement for persistence and learning from mistakes